kermitt2/entity-fishing/doc/build.rst

 Then install the compiled indexed data:

 #.
-Download the zipped data files corresponding to your environment (warning: total is several GB) at the following address:
+Download the zipped data files corresponding to your environment and to your languages of choice (warning: total is around 60 GB) at the following links:

     **Linux**